 It was a clash of mainstream culture vs. the counterculture.

 37 Years Ago: Styx Get Bigger, and Go Through Some Changes, With ‘Pieces of Eight’

 Styx had just broken through to superstardom when they released their eighth studio album, 'Pieces of Eight, in September 1978.

-'Powerage,' which was released on May 25, 1978, proved to be transitional between AC/DC's first albums and the hits that would soon follow.
+This bridged the gap between their first albums and the hits that would soon follow.

 Top 10 Angus Young Guitar Solos

 He may be one of the unlikeliest guitar heroes in rock music, simply for the fact that he's not trying to be a guitar hero at all.